-More number of repetition leads to develop habits.
-The trainees to develop the speed, accuracy.
-The accuracy must be emphasized in the beginning of training period.
-The acquisition of speed may be emphasized when trainee achieve accuracy and correct work habits.
-But for good results and development of skills, both accuracy and speed should develop simultaneously, so that in later the learner/trainee will be able to perform successfully to meet the industry needs, where speed and accuracy is more important for efficiency and profit.
+More number of repetition leads development of skills.
+Trainees need to develop speed and accuracy.
+Accuracy must be emphasized in the beginning of training period, the acquisition of speed may be emphasized when trainee achieves accuracy and correct work habits.
+But for good results and development of skills, both accuracy and speed should develop simultaneously, so that later the learner/trainee will be able to perform successfully to meet the industry needs, where speed and accuracy is more important for efficiency and profit.